libp2p/observer-toolkit/README.md

 ### Upload a file

 Just like the pre-made samples, it's possible to upload your own dataset.
-TBC reference mock samples.
+Compatible datasets can be exported using the ui's "Export data" button, and mock data files can be generated using the command `npm run mock-file` with optional flags below.

 ### Live connection

 To get live introspection data streaming into the UI, it's possible to make a websocket connection to a live LibP2P node.

-When using the mock data server, the predefined url can be used.
-When connecting to the REPL interface, make sure to set the correct port the server is listening on and suffix with `/introspect`.
-The complete url should look something like `ws://127.0.0.1:25834/introspect`.
+ - A mock data server can be started using the command `npm run mock-sock` with optional flags below.
+The predefined url `ws://127.0.0.1:8080/` can be used to connect.
+ - To connect to real live LibP2P data, find the port on which the `introspect` server is running and connect to that appending `/introspect`.
+For example, if it runs locally on port 12345, connect to `ws://localhost:12345/introspect`.

 ## Mock server